ian-IBCIRL/IB-PP5-MVP/README.md

     Still don't like the faded buttons till you hover.
     BS5 also breaks table layout for checkout, product editing/creating and profile info.

+4) Trying to get performance improvements in Ligthouse for initial page load. rel="preload" as="style" made the biggest difference to the performance.

 Further details of the [testing](/docs/testing/TESTING.md) procedures and methodology can be found in the testing.md file [here](/docs/testing/TESTING.md)